warne2tj/IdleHeroesPVPSimulator/README.md

   * Ithaqua
     + How does ghost possessed interact with taunt?
     + Does ghost possessed trigger other hero's on active abilities?
+  * Elyvia
+    + Is all damage taken a different stat than all damage reduce?
+    + is the speed exchange a buff/debuff effect?

 Mechanics: